ioBroker/ioBroker.admin/README.md

 * (foxriver76) fixed issue with jsonConfig `sendTo` with `native` option when returning multiple properties
 * (foxriver76) fixed crash case when schema cannot be read
 * (klein0r) Fixed noDelete attribute of JSON config accordion

-### 6.12.1 (2023-10-29)
-* (foxriver76) optimzied the notificaiton popup (auto-extend first entry per category, respect line breaks, respect severity for icons)
-* (theimo1221) #2178 Stabilize onObjectChange handling during creation of new objects in WebUi, to directly show new element.

 ## License
 The MIT License (MIT)